 Read additional relevant material by clicking on the following:

 Visit our fitness page on Facebook by using this link.
 As a practitioner and fitness trainer specializing in fibromyalgia and fibro specific exercise, this is what I do.
-As a fellow fibro person almost four decades, I certainly "get it" Lisa.
+As a fellow fibro person for over four decades, I certainly "get it" Lisa.
 FG.